nickbalestra/kactus/README.md

 ## Copyright & License

-Copyright (c) 2015 Cactus Authors - https://github.com/koenbok/Cactus/blob/master/AUTHORS -  Released under the MIT License.
+Copyright (c) 2015 [Cactus Authors](https://github.com/koenbok/Cactus/blob/master/AUTHORS) -  Released under the MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal